appletea233/Temporal-R1/README.md

 The json_path is the dataset file, and the data_folder stores the videos.

 ## Usage Instructions
-Prepare Data: Place your temporal sequence data in the data/ directory.

 Train the Model:
 ```
 bash examples/qwen2_5_vl_3b_tvg.sh